syncfusion-content/uwp-docs/uwp/Navigation-Pane/Sizing-Collapsed-Content.md

 # Sizing Collapsed Content in UWP Navigation Pane (SfGroupBar)

-Content is displayed in Popup when `SfGroupBar` is in Collapsed mode.
+Content is displayed in Popup when `UWP Navigation Pane` is in Collapsed mode.
 Content popup is opened when the popup expander button is clicked.
 The content popup can be customized in several ways using the property `PopupSizeMode`.

 ## Displaying Popup in Full Size

-PopUp can be displayed in full height of the `SfGroupBar` by setting `PopupSizeMode` as FullSize.
+PopUp can be displayed in full height of the `UWP Navigation Pane` by setting `PopupSizeMode` as FullSize.

 {% tabs %}